-

 Options

-In the “Options of the master’s degree in civil engineering in mechanics” section, the student who chooses to validate an option must select at least 20 credits from the courses offered.
-It is possible to validate several options.
+In the “Options of the Master’s degree in Mechanical Engineering” section, students who choose to validate an option must select a minimum of 20 credits from the courses offered.
+It is possible to validate multiple options.

-In the "Options and elective courses in socio-economic knowledge" section, the student validates one of the two options or must choose at least 6 credits from the courses in the option in business issues (maximum one class of innovation may be chosen, maximum one course among those offered by the CPs may be taken into account in these 6 credits).
+In the "Options and Elective Courses in Socioeconomic Knowledge" section, students must either validate one of the two options or select a minimum of 6 credits from the elective courses within the “Business Risks & Opportunities” option (maximum one innovation class may be chosen, maximum one course among those offered by the CPs may be taken into account in these 6 credits).-

 Majors for the Master's degree in mechanical engineering